danilolc/Tire/README.md

 Just pass the disk file (something like `/dev/sda`) as argument, and it will save all jpg images it found.

-Normal user can't read  `/dev/sdx` directely, you must run it as super user (run it with `sudo`).
+Normal user can't read  `/dev/sdx` directly, you must run it as super user (run it with `sudo`).

 It will probably work on Windows using the device on